Skip to main content

 soft-robotics publications

-Proud moment!
-Huge congratulations to Dr. Flavie Przybylski for the outstanding defense of her PhD thesis on soft robotic endoscopes for minimally invasive surgery.
+Dr. Flavie Przybylski has successfully defended her PhD thesis on soft robotic endoscopes for minimally invasive surgery.

-The thesis β€” β€œDesign, Modeling and Development of a Soft Surgical Endoscopic Robot” β€” tackles a real clinical challenge: conventional rigid catheters can damage arteries during procedures like transcatheter aortic valve implantation (TAVI).
-Flavie’s work proposes an elegant alternative: a soft eversion-based robot whose membrane unfolds under internal pressure, drastically reducing friction and enabling safer navigation through complex vascular anatomies.
+The thesis β€” β€œDesign, Modeling and Development of a Soft Surgical Endoscopic Robot” β€” addresses a genuine clinical challenge: conventional rigid catheters can damage arteries during procedures such as transcatheter aortic valve implantation (TAVI).
+The work proposes a soft eversion-based robot whose membrane unfolds under internal pressure, thereby drastically reducing friction and enabling safer navigation through complex vascular anatomies.

 Key contributions include: